-Following on from my blog on making the most of remote consultations, I realised would be helpful to talk about the outcome patients should expect from a remote consultation.
-This blog is based on my clinical experience, on feedback from patients, carers and relatives, and on my ongoing experience of helping look after my mother who is at the end of her life.
+Following on from my blog on making the most of remote consultations, I realised it would be helpful to talk about the outcome patients should expect from consultations (wherever they are conducted).
+This blog is based on my clinical experience, on feedback from patients, carers and relatives, and on my experience of helping look after my mother at the end of her life.

 At the end of the consultation you must: